 A Guide to Getting Real on Iran

 The United States got very lucky, but there’s no reason to think its luck will last.
-Any one of have killed an American.
-President Donald Trump had, before the strike, warned that an attack would prompt a U.S. counter strike, purportedly at up to During the strike, Iran warned that it would target bases that host American forces in the Persian Gulf if they supported a counter strike.
+Any one of the Iranian ballistic missiles fired at Iraqi bases could have killed an American.
+President Donald Trump had, before the strike, warned that an attack would prompt a U.S. counter strike, purportedly at up to 52 pre-selected targets inside Iran.
+During the strike, Iran warned that it would target bases that host American forces in the Persian Gulf if they supported a counter strike.
 This action, in retrospect, could have led to more U.S. strikes, raising questions about when and where both sides would be satisfied with the outcome.
 Knowing all this, Iran acted, risking an American military response — a fact that should not be overlooked as people try to assign winners and losers to a crisis largely of its own making.

-As Danielle Lupton in the Washington Post, the lessons of this self-inflicted crisis are a reaffirmation of the limited efficacy of airstrikes in shaping state behavior, precisely because of what this signals about American intent.
+As Danielle Lupton argued in the Washington Post, the lessons of this self-inflicted crisis are a reaffirmation of the limited efficacy of airstrikes in shaping state behavior, precisely because of what this signals about American intent.
 As airplane watchers on Twitter breathlessly tracked the movement of C-17s around the globe, few stopped to note how the 3,500 or so troops the United States has sent to the Middle East since the assassination of Qassim Soleimani cannot and will not be used in a ground campaign against Iran.
 Even President Trump’s threats to destroy cultural sites betrayed a lack of resolve.
-While the president’s language roiled the commentariat because it t — it also betrayed the intent to take minuscule action — a pinprick, so to speak.
+While the president’s language roiled the commentariat because it threatened a war crime — the destruction of cultural sites — it also betrayed the intent to take minuscule action — a pinprick, so to speak.

 As tensions with Iran have devolved to armed action, the escalatory pattern Washington has created for itself underscores just how limited America’s options are when faced with debating a military strike.
 These limitations are, fundamentally, about domestic politics and the country’s correct aversion to using military force with dubious goals, after the monumentally expensive and destabilizing American failures in Iraq and Afghanistan.
 Instead, there is a notion that the United States can simultaneously be risk adverse and omnipotent; that it can use brute force alone to coerce countries to do as it says without inviting real consequences for itself or those it cares about.